MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 This returns a unitary operation that implements all steps of adiabatic state preparation.
 The first parameter `interpolatedTime` defines the time over which we linearly interpolate between the start Hamiltonian described by the second parameter `evolutionGeneratorStart` and the end Hamiltonian described by the third parameter `evolutionGeneratorEnd`.
 The fourth parameter `timeDependentSimulationAlgorithm` is where one makes the choice of simulation algorithm.
 Note that if `interpolatedTime` is long enough, an initial ground state remains an instantaneous ground state of the Hamiltonian over the entire duration of time-dependent simulation, and thus ends in the ground state of the end Hamiltonian.

 We also define a helpful operation that automatically performs all steps of a typical quantum chemistry experiment.
-For instance we have the following, which returns an energy estimate of the state produced by adiabatic state preparation.
+For instance we have the following, which returns an energy estimate of the state produced by adiabatic state preparation:

 ```qsharp
 operation AdiabaticStateEnergyEstimate(